RupaSMore/JavaPrograms-2026/README.md

 - Heap area and string constant pool
 - Math function -inbult function which we need to import from java.lang.Math;
 - Conditions - 1. if else 2. switch
-- Loops
-        - 1. For Loop
+- Loops  - 1.
+For Loop
         - 2. Do while Loop
+-Arrays